 England arrive in Sri Lanka for two-match Test series amid strict coronavirus protocols

-England touring party tests negative for coronavirus after arriving in Sri Lanka for Test series; group sprayed with disinfectant after landing in Hambantota; England will train on Tuesday afternoon if another batch of coronavirus tests comes back negative
+England touring party initially tests negative for coronavirus after arriving in Sri Lanka for Test series; group sprayed with disinfectant after landing in Hambantota; Moeen Ali tests positive in second round of tests after arrival

 England's Test team have arrived in Sri Lanka amid stringent coronavirus protocols ahead of the two-match series later this month.

-The touring party underwent Covid-19 tests - which have all come back negative - and were sprayed with disinfectant by staff in full protective suits after arriving on a chartered flight into Hambantota.
+The touring party underwent Covid-19 tests and were sprayed with disinfectant by staff in full protective suits after arriving on a chartered flight into Hambantota.

+Moeen Ali has since tested positive and will self-isolate for 10 days, while Chris Woakes was deemed a potential close content and will also isolate and undergo further testing.

 England - whose entire touring party had tested negative for coronavirus before departure from London - will now isolate in their individual hotel rooms in Hambantota until Tuesday afternoon.

-The entire group will be tested again for coronavirus on Tuesday morning and if all results come back negative, they will be able to train for the first time later that afternoon as they prepare for the first Test from January 14.
+The entire group will be tested again for coronavirus on Tuesday morning and if all results come back negative, they will be able to train for the first time on Wednesday as they prepare for the first Test from January 14.

 Both Tests will take place behind closed doors in Galle, with the second game beginning on January 22, after which England will fly to India for a four-Test series against Virat Kohli's men.